How to connect to PostgreSQL with psql

 \conninfo

-If you need to switch to a different database before running queries, use:
+If you need to work with a different database, run:

 \c database_name